Qualification / Course Information

-THE ADMISSION CRITERIA FOR THE BACHELOR OF EDUCATION IN FOUNDATION PHASE TEACHING ARE:
+THE ADMISSION CRITERIA FOR THE HIGHER CERTIFICATE IN PRE-SCHOOL EDUCATION ARE:

-a minimum of 50% for English Home Language or a minimum of 60% for English First Additional Language; and
+a minimum of 40% in English Home Language or 50% in English First Additional Language.

 In addition, applicants will be required to submit a Teaching Affidavit with their application.
 You may download it HERE and submit upon application.

 - Recognition of prior learning may lead to entry or an advanced credit standing at the discretion of the School.

 STADIO is committed to achieving inclusion and to overcome barriers to access and success in higher education.
 Applicants who do not meet the stated admission criteria, but who have relevant work experience and/or prior learning may apply for admission under the policy on Recognition of Prior Learning (RPL).
 STADIO admits a maximum of 10% per cohort via RPL.
 The implementation of RPL is context-specific, in terms of discipline, programme and level.
 Further information may be obtained from your Student Recruitment Advisor.